-In order to be an inclusive and diverse institution, we must feel open and confident to discuss EDI in a respectful manner without fear or judgement.
-It is important that if we do get something wrong or we're not sure about a specific terminology, then we should feel comfortable enough to ask and not be worried or ashamed.
-We encourage you to engage in transparent and supportive conversations to foster a culture of inclusivity and celebrate the differences which make us stronger.
+In order to be an inclusive and diverse organisation, we must feel open and confident to discuss EDI in a respectful manner without fear or judgement.
+It is important to create a culture where, if we do get something wrong or we're not sure about specific terminology, we can feel comfortable enough to ask questions and not be worried or ashamed.
+We encourage you to engage in transparent and supportive conversations, fostering a culture of inclusivity and celebrating the differences which make us stronger.

-We hope this guide will help to support this and demonstrates the importance of normalising these terms.
+We hope this guide will help to support this and demonstrate the importance of normalising these terms.

-Useful Terms
+Useful terms

 This is not an exhaustive nor authoritative list of EDI related terms.
 This is guidance to support us in improving our understanding and usage of inclusive language.
-This glossary is mainly UK based, in reference to the Equality Act 2010.
+This glossary is mainly UK based, in reference to the Equality Act 2010, though we recognise that appropriate terminology and guidance may vary by region.
 It will be reviewed on a regular basis to reflect developments in terms and usage over time.

-This working guide is to educate us all on terms that are accepted within protected communities to start to open up conversations between colleagues to create an inclusive environment in which we are all comfortable.
-Definitions are often changing, and groups are reclaiming words sometimes previously used as slurs, to now empower themselves.
-It is important to remember that words have different connotations for individuals so we should be mindful of personal preference.
+This working guide is to educate us all on terms that are accepted within protected communities, and to start to open up conversations between colleagues to create an inclusive environment in which we are all comfortable.
+Definitions are often changing, and groups are reclaiming words sometimes previously used as slurs to now empower themselves.
+It is important to remember that words have different connotations for individuals too, so we should be mindful of personal preference.